hanatos/vkdt/src/pipe/modules/denoise/readme.md

 * `strength` the overall strength of the wavelet thresholding. this directly scales the unbiased soft shrinkage threshold.
 * `luma` this blends back a portion of the original `y` channel after denoising
+* `gainmap` if the input file ships metadata about a gainmap, it can be applied here

 ## examples